 Q: Can the online Master of Health Informatics really help prepare me to earn my Project Management Professional (PMP) credential?

 A: Yes.
 The Project and Program Management course provides the foundational knowledge for the PMP credential.
 The additional requirements can be found here.

 Q: Will my diploma indicate that I earned my degree online?

-A: No. Upon completion of the program, you will receive a Master of Science in Health Informatics.
+A: No. Upon completion of the program, you will receive a Master of Health Informatics.
 There will be no distinction on the diploma indicating whether you earned your degree on campus or online.

 Q: Who can I contact with further questions about admission or enrollment?